 Protect Your Family from Lead in Your Home - EPA guide to locating and ridding your home of lead hazards.

 Sources of Lead - Facts about lead exposure from paint, soil, air, water, food and food containers, and from work activities.

 Lead Paint and Renovation Safety - Advice on renovating old houses and removing lead paint.

-Blood Lead Screening Guidelines - When to screen children for lead; when to confirm capillary blood lead tests; other indications to screen for lead.
+Blood Lead Screening Guidelines - When to screen children for lead, when to confirm capillary blood lead tests, and other indications for when screen for lead.